 The main highlight of the Trek is Phoksundo Lake and several high passes, it is an adventure and enthralling path, a reasonably tough trek that connects with a part of the Great Himalayan Trail (upper Dolpo trek) and Rara Lake to Dhorpatan Circuit trek.

 Lower Dolpo of Phoksundo Lake is situated at 3,612 m.
-Above sea level, which is a very charming Lake, rhododendron, and pine trees around, Wild animals- Himalayan Thar, musk deer, Danphe, and Monals protected under the Phoksundo National park.
-The trails are the natural stone step.
+Above sea level, which is a very charming Lake, with rhododendrons, and pine trees around, Wild animals- Himalayan Thar, musk deer, Danphe, and Monals protected under the Phoksundo National Park.
+The trails are natural stone steps.

 Lower Dolpo has Magar, Thakali, Bohora, Tibetan, and Bhote populations.
 They have a typical Buddhist culture and a long-accepted society of Bonpo followers who follow Tibetan culture and are well-preserved against the outside world, with local practices and beliefs that seem to echo a distant past, for example, the purest forms of Buddhism.
 Guru Rinpoche is said to have blessed the entire region in the 8th century, and it has long been a refuge for devout Buddhists in troubled times.